-A. At least once a month, supervisors will randomly review BWC usage by each officer to ensure compliance with this policy
+A. At least once a month, supervisors will randomly review BWC usage by each officer to ensure compliance with this policy and to identify any performance areas in which additional training or guidance is required.

-B. In addition, supervisors and other assigned personnel may access BWC data for the purposes of reviewing or investigating a specific incident that has given rise to a complaint or concern about officer misconduct or performance.

-C. Nothing in this policy limits or prohibits the use of BWC data as evidence of misconduct or as a basis for discipline.

-D. Officers should contact their supervisors to discuss retaining and using BWC footage for training purposes.
+- B. In addition, supervisors and other assigned personnel may access BWC data for the purposes of reviewing or investigating a specific incident that has given rise to a complaint or concern about officer misconduct or performance. - C. Nothing in this policy limits or prohibits the use of BWC data as evidence of misconduct or as a basis for discipline. - D. Officers should contact their supervisors to discuss retaining and using BWC footage for training purposes.
 Officer objections to preserving or using certain footage for training will be considered on a case-by-case basis.
 Field training officers may utilize BWC data with trainees for the purpose of providing coaching and feedback on the trainees' performance.